 Recently, I searched for a good Doggie Day Care for Buzz’s stay in Memphis, TN.
 While I did that, I was reminded of the importance of properly researching Doggie Day Care places both online and IN PERSON!

-I had already mentally decided on Grace Animal Hospital, located right in downtown Memphis, after having looked at their website/found the pricing acceptable/called, and just wanted to quickly check out the premises in person.
+I had already mentally decided on Grace Animal Hospital, which is located right in downtown Memphis.
+That’s after I looked at their website and found the pricing acceptable.
+I even called, and just wanted to quickly check out the place in person.

-Let me tell you that several alarm bells went off in my head when I entered the place, and that they were bad enough to make me want to turn around and walk right back out the door I had just come through. #UhOh
+Let me tell you that several alarm bells went off in my head when I entered the place.
+They were bad enough to make me want to turn around and walk right back out the door I had just come through.

 However, I forced myself to stay and get a tour of the place.
 Here’s what I experienced:

 #1 Doggie Day Care Deal Breaker: Urine & Feces Smells

 This was the first thing I noticed when I walked through the entrance.
 The smell of urine & feces.